ironcore-dev/ironcore/docs/api-reference/compute.md

 </em>
 </td>
 <td>
-<p>Ignition is a reference to a config map containing the ignition YAML for the machine to boot up.
+<p>IgnitionRef is a reference to a config map containing the ignition YAML for the machine to boot up.
 If key is empty, DefaultIgnitionKey will be used as fallback.</p>
 </td>
 </tr>